Bellabeg

 Bellabeg (an anglicisation of Scottish Gaelic: Am Baile Beag, 'the small farmtown') is a small roadside settlement in Strathdon, Aberdeenshire, Scotland.
 Amenities in Bellabeg include a Spar shop, a village hall, a green where the Highland Games are held, and the road to Lost with the famous signs pointing to "Lost".

-Bellabeg lies on the north side of the River Don opposite the village of Strathdon.
+Bellabeg lies on the north side of the River Don within the area known as Strathdon.